g4br1el/agile21_abstaining/README.md

 in 90% of the cases, we sample the next 12 words from Amazon Reviews in the remaining 10%, we follow our (here balanced) distribution of residential and commercial.

+OSM data is used to join tweets and buildings (assigning classes residential and commercial).
+Details can be found here: https://dl.acm.org/doi/10.1145/3282834.3282837

 # Section 2: Overview